makerdao/pygasprice-client/README.md

 # pygasprice-client

-Tiny asynchronous client of several gas price APIs (supports ethgasstation, PoaNetwork, Etherchain.org, Etherscan).
+Tiny asynchronous client of several gas price APIs.

 It operates using a background thread, which fetches current recommended gas prices from one of APIs supported every `refresh_interval` seconds.
 If due to network issues no current gas prices have been fetched for `expiry` seconds, old values expire and all `*_price()` methods will start returning `None` until the feed becomes available again.

+Since _GasNow_ and _Blocknative_ are based upon current mempool activity and not modeled using recent blocks, it is recommended to query them with smaller intervals (for example, 15 seconds instead of 60).

 <https://chat.makerdao.com/channel/keeper>